AnnikaNoren/dsc-capstone-project-v2-online-ds-pt-071519/README.md

 ## Business Recommendations

-Two machine learning algorithms (xgboost and mlp) applied to a unique dataset of coffee reviews generate a model to predict with 98.2% accuracy the 5 important features in determining if a coffee bean is great or not.
-The top five features were indentica in both models only differeing in the order: acidity, aftertaste, aroma, body and flavor.
+Two machine learning algorithms (xgboost and mlp) applied to a unique dataset of coffee reviews generated models to predict with 98.2% accuracy the 5 important features in determining if a coffee bean is great or not.
+The top five features were indentical for both models only differing in the order: acidity, aftertaste, aroma, body and flavor.

-This knowledge is relevant and useful to individal coffee drinkers looking for high quality product, as well as, hotel/resturant/coffee show owners and baristas.
-The information gleaned from machine learning models can be used to provide high quality coffee to customers that they will love to keep them coming back and to continue to grow your business.
-This is especially useful as the world grapples with affects of global warming on crops.
+This knowledge is relevant and useful to individal coffee drinkers looking for high quality product, as well as, hotels, restaurants, coffee shop owners and baristas.
+The information gleaned from machine learning models can be used to provide high quality coffee to customers that they will love to keep them coming back and to continue to grow business.
+This information can alse be applied to finding new coffee beans as the world grapples with affects of global warming, land sustainability and dealing with pests that destroy coffee crops.